osisoft/Edge-Data-Store-Docs/content/opc-ua/opc-ua-overview.md

   * Data selection configuration - specifies what data is collected from the device and how it is identified.
 Each adapter component instance requires a data selection configuration.

-With these configurations completed, the OPC UA EDS adapter instance collects data from the specified device and sends it to EDS, where it is stored locally until it can be sent to a PI System or OSIsoft Cloud Services for long-term storage and analysis.
+With these configurations completed, the OPC UA EDS adapter instance collects data from the specified device and sends it to EDS, where it is stored locally until it can be sent to a PI System or AVEVA Data Hub for long-term storage and analysis.